AndrewJBateman/angular-data-charts/README.md

 # :zap: Angular Data Charts

 * This is a fully-responsive Angular app that displays Covid API data & news for the user country and worldwide.
-Data is displayed using charts and tables.
+Data is displayed using google-charts and Angular Material tables/display components.

 *** Note: to open web links in a new window use: _ctrl+click on link_**